Login

 Day 12Gilgit – Islamabad

-Fly from Gilgit to Islamabad (1-hour scenic flight).
-Transfer to hotel and after lunch sightseeing.
-OR Drive from Gilgit via Karakoram Highway with short stops (in case of flight cancellation).
+Drive from Gilgit via Karakoram Highway with short stops (in case of flight cancellation)

 Nanga Parbat -Hunza & Skardu cultural tour